Node Management¶

 If you don’t need the management service running on the current machine, please uninstall it.

-.Otherwise, if the device cannot be moved or connected to the new machine, copy the management directory from a backup (or from the device, remounted somewhere else) to a partition of the new machine.
+, which may need to be adjusted depending where the device is mounted.Otherwise, if the device cannot or should not be moved or connected to the new machine, copy the management database from a backup (or from the device, remounted somewhere else) to a partition of the new machine.

 Check if the management service is already installed on the new machine.
 If not, please install it.
 Do not start the service at this point.
 If the management service is already installed on the new server machine, please configure the service to run in multi-mode.